karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   - Add the `tools` block in the pipeline to specify the Node.js installation:
     - The `tools` block is used to define the tools and their versions required for the pipeline.
     - In this case, we specify the Node.js installation by adding `nodejs 'node'` inside the `tools` block.
+  - Add the `environment` block in the pipeline to define environment variables:
+    - The `environment` block is used to define environment variables that can be accessed throughout the pipeline.
+    - In this case, we use the `credentials()` function to securely retrieve the values of `DOCKERHUB_REPO` and `DOCKERHUB_USERNAME` from Jenkins credentials and assign them to environment variables.
   - Make sure you have the Node.js plugin installed in Jenkins and a Node.js installation configured with the name 'node' in the Jenkins Global Tool Configuration.

     ```groovy
     pipeline {
         agent any

         tools {
             nodejs 'node' // Specify the Node.js installation name configured in Jenkins
+        }

+        environment {
+            DOCKERHUB_REPO = credentials('DOCKERHUB_REPO') // Define environment variable for Docker Hub repository
+            DOCKERHUB_USERNAME = credentials('DOCKERHUB_USERNAME') // Define environment variable for Docker Hub username
         }

         stages {
             // ...

             stage('Increment Version') {
                 steps {
                     script {
                         dir('app') {
                             // ...
                         }
                     }
                 }
             }

             // ...
         }
     }
     ```

     ![Node.js Plugin Installation](https://github.com/karanthakakr04/devops-bootcamp-exercises/assets/17943347/44c8aae7-583f-4fc2-a60e-049281b80e6f)